ASSOCIATE OF SCIENCE DEGREE

 - Use child assessment information to design programs/practices for young children.

 - Use developmentally appropriate approaches for teaching and learning.

-- Apply competencies of an early child professional.
+- Apply competencies of an early childhood professional.

 Child Development Associate (CDA) Preparation

 The CDA is different from the associate degree conferred by KBOCC.
-KBOCC provides classes for academic credit that may be applied toward the completion of CDA education requirements.
-The credits earned may be applied toward the A.A.S.
-Degree in Early Childhood Education.
-All interested students need to meet with the Early Childhood Education Department Chair prior to registering for classes.
+KBOCC provides classes for academic credits that may be applied toward the completion of CDA credentialing requirements.
+The credits earned also apply toward the A.A.S in Early Childhood Education.
+All interested students must meet with the Early Childhood Department Chair prior to registering for classes.

 For more information, contact: